December 25, 2025

 by

 Everyone thinks lawyers spend their days writing briefs and arguing in courtrooms.
-What we don’t always think about is the nighttime debate around 7:13 p.m., when a tired associate asks, “Is anyone else starving?”
+What they don’t always think about is the nighttime debate around 7:13 p.m., when a tired associate asks, “Is anyone else starving?”

 Why Food Matters at Law Firms

-Law Firm Reality Why Food Becomes a Big Deal
+Law Firm Reality Why Food Matters

 Competition for talent keeps heating up Meal perks have become a noticeable law firm employee benefit, especially as some firms get praised publicly for impressive food setups

-Every minute spent hunting for food is a minute nobody can bill, and that math adds up fast
+Billable hours rule the rhythm of the day Every minute spent hunting for food is a minute nobody can bill, and those costs add up fast

 The Traditional Law Firm Food Approach (And Why It’s Broken)